Supply Chain Optimization

 Hub Operations Automation

-This optimizes warehouse processes that impact delivery capacity: intelligent order sorting, automated scanning, pick-list optimization, and load balancing.
-Reduces “time under roof”, which is the gap between order receipt and dispatch.
+Optimizes warehouse processes that directly impact delivery capacity: intelligent order sorting, automated scanning, pick-list optimization, and load balancing.
+Reduces “time under roof”—the gap between order receipt and dispatch—which is often the hidden bottleneck for fulfillment managers.

 Carrier Orchestration (ShipFlex)

 For operations mixing owned fleets with 3PLs, Locus automates carrier selection by cost, performance, capacity, and service requirements.
-Tracks performance, handles billing reconciliation.
+Tracks performance and handles billing reconciliation.
+For 3PL managers, this means one platform replacing multiple carrier management spreadsheets.

 Locus’ Pros